 7. Buy a book of Multilink tickets (for those with an Island Residence)

-Wightlink offer a fixed price for taking a car on the ferry for those with an Isle of Wight residence through its Multilink scheme, which means the ferry costs less than £60 return at pretty much any time of year.
+Wightlink offer a fixed price for taking a car on the ferry for those with an Isle of Wight residence through its Multilink scheme, which means the ferry costs about £70 return at pretty much any time of year.

-Multilink is a little complicated at first, but if you are doing 5 return journeys in one year then you will pay £330, or £66 per return.
+Multilink is a little complicated at first, but if you are doing five return journeys in one year then you will pay £365, or £73 per return.

 There are some extra bits of small print which make it excellent value.